Polyatomic Complexes: A topologically-informed learning representation for atomistic systems: Introduction

-All representations listed above violate a non-empty subset of these criteria: invariances, uniqueness, continuity, differentiability, generality/generalizability, computational efficiency, topological accuracy, ability to consider long-range interactions, and chemical informedness \cite{behlerJChemPhys2011, langer2022representations, PozdnyakovIncompleteAtomRep2020, todeschini2008MolDescripBook}.
-In this work, we propose a new representation, polyatomic complexes, that mathematically satisfies the above constraints, consequently addressing the limitations of all discussed representations.
+All representations listed above violate a non-empty subset of these criteria: invariances, uniqueness, continuity, differentiability, generality, computational efficiency, topological accuracy, ability to consider long-range interactions, and chemical informedness \citep{behlerJChemPhys2011, langer2022representations, PozdnyakovIncompleteAtomRep2020, todeschini2008MolDescripBook}.
+Polyatomic complexes, developed here, satisfy these criteria.

-\paragraph{Invariances} We consider invariance under changes in atom indexing and those fundamental to physics.
-These invariances are rotation, reflection, and translations.
-We prove that polyatomic complexes satisfy all these invariances ( \ref{thm:polyatomicthemainthm}).
+\textbf{Invariance}~~ Invariance is required under label permutation and under the rigid motions of physics: rotation, reflection, and translation.
+Theorem~\ref{thm:inv} establishes invariance of $\Phi$ under $\SE(3)\times S_N$, with the even block invariant under all of $\Orth(3)$ and the odd block transforming by the sign character.

-\paragraph{Uniqueness} As described by Langer et al. (2022), uniqueness refers to the idea that two systems differing in properties should be mapped to different representations.
-Systems with equal representations that differ in property induce errors.
-Uniqueness is necessary and sufficient for reconstruction, up to invariant transformations, of an atomistic system from its representation \cite{langer2022representations}.
-We prove that polyatomic complexes satisfy uniqueness( \ref{thm:polyatomicthemainthm}).
+\textbf{Uniqueness}~~ \citet{langer2022representations} define uniqueness as injectivity of the descriptor modulo the invariance group: two systems differing in a target property must receive distinct representations.
+For a fixed-length descriptor this fails (Propositions~\ref{prop:poolfail},~\ref{prop:dim}); the size-adapted map $\Phi^\sharp$ removes both obstructions (Theorem~\ref{thm:faithful}), and uniqueness up to $\SE(3)\times S_N$ is established outright by the complete descriptor $\Phi^\star$ built from the labeled distance matrix and signed volumes (Theorem~\ref{thm:globalunique}).
+We distinguish this \emph{theoretical} complete descriptor, on which uniqueness is proved, from the \emph{implemented} bounded-cutoff map $\Phi$, which is the efficient $O(N)$ surrogate and is only generically injective (Corollary~\ref{cor:reduction}, Remark~\ref{rem:genericlocal}).

-\paragraph{Continuity and Differentiability} Representations of atomistic systems should be continuous and differentiable with respect to atomic coordinates \cite{langer2022representations}.
-Moreover, discontinuities work against regularity assumptions of many machine learning models.
-We prove that polyatomic complexes are continuous and differentiable with respect to atomic coordinates ( \ref{thm:polyatomicthemainthm}).
+\textbf{Continuity and Differentiability}~~Representations should be continuous and differentiable in the atomic coordinates \citep{langer2022representations}, since discontinuities conflict with the regularity assumptions of common regressors.
+Theorem~\ref{thm:smooth} establishes that $\Phi$ is $C^1$ on $\Conf_N(\mathbb{R}^3)$, and $C^\infty$ for the smooth cutoff.